bilalbash/myapp/README.md

 # README

 - what this application has:
-    - Run these commands to setup this application,
+    - Run these commands to setup this application.
     - this basic application has valid rspec test cases and they are executing well.
+    - devise sign up and sign in configured properly.
+    - twitter bootstrap is integrated and working as well.

 - what this application missing: